Ruslan-B/FFmpeg.AutoGen/README.md

 ==============

 Auto Generated FFmpeg wrapper for C#/.NET also should work on mono.
-Generation done for FFmpeg 1.2
+Generation done for FFmpeg 1.2 "Magic" that was released on 2013-03-15.

 Usage
 =====